astronomer/docs/astro/cli/develop-project.md

 ## Add Apache Airflow® connections, pools, variables

 Airflow connections connect external applications such as databases and third-party services to Apache Airflow.
-See [Manage connections in Apache Airflow](https://www.astronomer.io/docs/learn/connections#airflow-connection-basics) or [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).
+See [Manage connections in Apache Airflow®](https://www.astronomer.io/docs/learn/connections#airflow-connection-basics) or [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

 To add Airflow [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), [pools](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/pools.html), and [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) to your local Airflow environment, you have the following options:

 - Use the Airflow UI.
 In **Admin**, click **Connections**, **Variables** or **Pools**, and then add your values.
 These values are stored in the metadata database and are deleted when you run the [`astro dev kill` command](/astro/cli/astro-dev-kill.md), which can sometimes be used for troubleshooting.
 - Modify the `airflow_settings.yaml` file of your Astro project.
 This file is included in every Astro project and permanently stores your values in plain-text.
 To prevent you from committing sensitive credentials or passwords to your version control tool, Astronomer recommends adding this file to `.gitignore`.
 - Use the Astro UI to create connections that can be shared across Deployments in a Workspace.
 These connections are not visible in the Airflow UI.
-See [Create Airflow connections in the Astro UI](/astro/create-and-link-connections.md).
+See [Create Apache Airflow® connections in the Astro UI](/astro/create-and-link-connections.md).
 - Use a secret backend, such as AWS Secrets Manager, and access the secret backend locally.
 See [Configure an external secrets backend on Astro](/astro/secrets-backend.md).

 When you add Airflow objects to the Airflow UI of a local environment or to your `airflow_settings.yaml` file, your values can only be used locally.
 When you deploy your project to a Deployment on Astro, the values in this file are not included.